taraw28/ling567-22wi-bcj/lab5.md

 - removed gender
   - bardi doesn't have gender; MIN is often glosses as M
 - got rid of auxiliaries
+- added personal pronouns
+  - 1 more sentence in our testsuite parses!!!

 ## How Verbs Work